With craft beer becoming as sophisticated and diverse as wine, it’s not surprising to see craft…

 This is the perfect glass for those of you who love their Scotch ale.

-The Teku glass is a relative newcomer to the glassware scene and embraces a non-traditional approach to beer drinking.
+The Teku glass is a relative newcomer to the beer glassware scene and embraces a non-traditional approach to beer drinking.
 Designed by the legendary Italian brewer, Kuaska, the Teku features an angular design – almost like a parody of the modern world with its square-ish buildings and boxy cars.
 It’s name is a brilliant play on the two words, Teo and Kuaska, hence TeKu.

 Its imaginative design serves both functional and aesthetic purposes, as the TeKu effectively traps beer aromas using its thick angular curvature.
 It comes with a little lip that curves outward from the top ensuring that the beer rolls out right out of the glass with zero struggle.
 Most beer aficionados swear that the TeKu way is the definitive way to drink beer.
 It works best with IPAs, pale ales, saisons, lambics, table beers, you name it.